Howard20181/vamp-lossy-encoding-detector/README.md

 audio recording has been encoded to a lossy format such as MP3.

-It does so by analysing the audio signal without reference to its current container format, so it can report whether a signal found in a lossless file (such as WAV or FLAC) actually came from decoding a previous lossy encoding.
+It does so by analysing the audio signal without reference to its current file or stream format, so it can report whether a signal found in a lossless file (such as WAV or FLAC) was actually the result of decoding a previous lossy encoding.

 Usage
 -----